slipshut/Jacana_Microbiome/README.md

 jacana_alpha_diversity_boxplots_dot.R - R script to visualize box plots of alpha diversity

-manifest_jacana.txt
+manifest_jacana.txt - link sample names with sequenced read file names

 metadata_jacana_micro.csv - metadata file containing morphological, hormonal, and behavioral traits related to competition

 qiime2_jacana_micro_script.txt - QIIME script

-taxonomy.csv - taxonomy file
+taxonomy.csv - taxonomy file, exported from QIIME2 for use in R

-tree.nwk - phylogenetic tree
+tree.nwk - phylogenetic tree, exported from QIIME2 for use in R

-unrarefied_ASV_table.csv - ASV table
+unrarefied_ASV_table.csv - ASV table, exported from QIIME2 for use in R